Daniel Kaluuya: 2010–2018: Stage, Get Out, and Black Panther

-2019-present: Nope, Judas and Barney
+2019–present: Nope, Judas, Barney, and The Kitchen

 In October 2019, it was announced that Kaluuya was to produce a feature film based on the children's television show Barney & Friends through his newly formed production company 59%, alongside Mattel Films.
 According to Kaluuya, the Barney film would "surprise audiences and subvert expectations."
-As of 2022, the film is still early in development and the script is still being reworked.
+In February 2025, it was announced that Ayo Edebiri was in talks to star in and write the film for A24.

 In 2020, Kaluuya was announced to produce and star in an adaptation of Femi Fadugba's debut novel The Upper World at Netflix.
 In 2021, he starred as revolutionary socialist Fred Hampton in the biographical drama Judas and the Black Messiah.
 His performance in the film was lauded by critics, winning the Academy Award for Best Supporting Actor, BAFTA Award for Best Actor in a Supporting Role, Critics' Choice Movie Award for Best Supporting Actor, Golden Globe Award for Best Supporting Actor – Motion Picture and Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role; becoming the only performer that year to win all five major film awards.
 At age 32, Daniel Kaluuya became the seventh-youngest Academy Award Best Supporting Actor winner.

-In early 2021, Kaluuya was cast in Peele’s sci-fi horror Nope, alongside Keke Palmer and Steven Yeun.
-The film released on July 22, 2022 to positive reviews.
+In early 2021, Kaluuya was cast in Peele's sci-fi horror Nope, alongside Keke Palmer and Steven Yeun.
+The film released on 22 July 2022 to positive reviews.
 Due to scheduling conflicts with Nope, it was announced that Kaluuya will not be reprising his role as W'Kabi in Black Panther sequel, Black Panther: Wakanda Forever.
 In April, Kaluuya hosted an episode of Saturday Night Live, with musical guest St. Vincent.
 Kaluuya was also included in Time's 2021 list of the 100 most influential people in the world.

 In March 2022, it was revealed that Kaluuya was writing a dystopian drama for Netflix, titled The Kitchen, with Kibwe Tavares set to direct.
 The drama will star Kane Robinson and Jedaiah Bannerman, and is being co-written by Joe Murtagh, and executive-produced by Michael Fassbender.
+In August 2023, the British Film Institute announced that the film would have its premiere as the closing gala of the 67th London Film Festival on 15 October 2023.
+The Kitchen released on Netflix on 19 January 2024.

 In May 2022, it was announced that Kaluuya was the narrator for Amazon Prime's sports docuseries All or Nothing: Arsenal, which followed English Premier League side Arsenal behind the scenes throughout their 2021–22 season.
 In November 2022, Kaluuya was confirmed to portray Hobart "Hobie" Brown / Spider-Punk in Spider-Man: Across the Spider-Verse.

+In October 2024, a statue of Kaluuya was erected in London to honour his work in Get Out.

+In July 2025, it was reported that Kaluuya would co-write the screenplay for an animated Spider-Punk spin-off film.